Color / Grapes

 Moulin à Vent "La Roche"

-Picked and sorted by hand, then mainly de-stemmed, the grapes macerate slowly over the course of three or four weeks.
-Indigenous yeasts are used throughout the fermentation period, and extraction by means of both plunging and pumping over takes place on a regular basis.
+Picked and sorted by hand, then often de-stemmed, the grapes macerate slowly over the course of three to four weeks.
+Both pigeage and pumping over takes place during fermentation depending on the vintage.

 Winemaking and bottling

-The wines are aged in our historic cellar for 10 months, a period spent in oak barrels, both old and new.
-The oak used to make the barrels comes from the forests of Alliers, the Limousin and the Nivernais.
+The wines are aged in our historic cellar for 10 months, a period spent in oak barrels, partly new and partly one, two and three vinages old..
+The oak used to make the barrels comes from the French forests of Allier, Limousin and Nivernais.

 Tasting / Food pairing